Academic Study Materials

 TEKS and College Readiness

-The University Interscholastic League offers the most comprehensive literary and academic competitive program in the nation.
-It offers more than any other UIL division in terms of activities, with 22 high school and 18 elementary and junior high contests.
-More than a half million students participate in UIL academic contests.
+The University Interscholastic League offers the most comprehensive program of academic competitive in the nation.
+UIL Academics offers more activities than any other UIL division, with 29 contests at the high school level and 20 A+ Academic contests for grades 2-8.
+More than half a million students participate in UIL academic contests each year.

 Academics News & Updates